Biostatistics

 Oral Qualifying Examinations

 The oral qualifying examination assesses the student’s potential to perform research in a chosen field and examines the student’s knowledge of their fields of study.
 The oral examination is administered by their dissertation committee and should be completed within four terms of passing the written examination.
 The oral exam must be scheduled at least three weeks in advance.
-The student will prepare a written report summarizing the topic and reviewing the relevant literature.
-Details on the format for this proposal are provided in the Biostatistics Graduate Student Handbook.
+The student will prepare a written report, specifically in the form of an F-31 grant proposal, summarizing the topic and reviewing the relevant literature.
+Additional details on the format for this proposal are provided in the Biostatistics Graduate Student Handbook.
 This written report must be given to the dissertation committee at least three weeks prior to the examination.
 Successful completion of the written qualifying examination is a prerequisite for taking the oral qualifying examination.

 Preparation for the Dissertation Defense